 “There is only one thing worth being concerned about.
 Mary has discovered it, and it will not be taken away from her.”
 Luke 10:42 (NLT) The heart of this ministry is to inspire a love for God’s Word and encourage the discipline of daily Bible reading and SOAP journaling.
 These are a few of our SOAP notes from today’s reading.
 We encourage you to read and journal on your own first, then join us in conversation about what God revealed to YOU today.
 Click HERE to go directly to the daily reading if you wish.

 Printable reading plan: Discover One Thing Reading Plan

 Want to walk through the Bible one book at a time?
 Head over to Discover One Thing Online Study!

-S~ And Moses called Bezalel and Oholiab and every craftsman in whose mind the Lord had put skill, everyone whose heart stirred him up to do the work.
-Exodus 36:2 (ESV)
+S~ Then Moses summoned Bezalel and Ohdiab and every skilled person to whom the Lord had given ability and who was willing to do the work.
+Exodus 36:2 (NIV)

 Our team would love the privilege of praying for you!
 Please share how we can lift you in prayer at prayer@DiscoverOneThing.com